 Applicants are notified of an admission decision as early as August following interviews.
 Upon acceptance, the candidate has two weeks to submit a non-refundable matriculation deposit to secure his or her spot in the program.
 If the deposit is not received in the required time, the individual will lose his or her position in the program.
 Deposit, tuition, and fees are subject to change without notice.

 Application deadline is November 1st.
 Application, payments, transcripts, and at least two letters of evaluation must be received by 11:59 PM ET on the deadline date.
 To ensure items arrive on time, try to send all documents by September 1st.
 It is strongly encouraged to submit all materials early because there will be a rolling admission (the first interview session may be before the deadline) and it may take 4-6 weeks for CASPA to verify your application.
 Applications will be reviewed once complete.

 WHEN SHOULD I HAVE MY MATERIALS IN TO CASPA IN ORDER TO MEET THE DEADLINES?

 CASPA recommends having your application completed 4-6 weeks prior to the November 1st deadline.
 You may complete your application later but you risk further delays in processing and this could jeopardize your admissions status.
 Rolling admissions will be used and it is beneficial to apply early.

 WHERE DO STUDENTS DO THEIR CLINICAL ROTATIONS?
 WHAT DO THE CLINICAL ROTATIONS INVOLVE?

 Students will perform many of these clinical rotations at University Hospitals.
-In addition, we have signed agreements with many excellent clinical facilities such as Cleveland Clinic and Lake Health.
+In addition, we have signed agreements with many excellent clinical facilities such as Cleveland Clinic.
 Students will perform ten clinical rotations in a variety of areas.
 Three of the ten rotations are an elective.